Pecos War: War

 The first clash happened in October 1876 at the Wiley Cow Camp, about 80 miles from Chisum’s ranch, when a man named Yopp came into an argument with two cowboys.
 Yopp grabbed his rifle and fired at them, but cowboy Buck Powell shot back and killed him.

 On March 10, 1877, James Highsaw confronted alleged rustler Dick Smith at a cow camp on Loving’s Bend after obtaining evidence on Smith’s rustling activities.
 Smith went for his gun but Highsaw drew faster and killed him.
 Highsaw was cleared of charges after his act was deemed self-defense.
-Chisum himself helped get a man who was alleged to have killed one of his men, hanged.

 A month later, Chisum finally rode out with thirty armed men to the home of the Beckwith clan.
 They surrounded the house from a distance of 500 yards, cut off the water supply, and ordered their surrender.
 The Beckwiths, meanwhile, opened fire, while two men inside the house, Charles Woltz and Buck Powell, sneaked out to call for help.
 After a night of continued stand-off, Chisum’s cowboys recommended him to fall back, further stating that they were hired to drive cattle, not to get shot at.

 Fight with Indians

 During the same time, Chisum was also in conflict with Apaches who were said to have stolen from his herd and attacked his men as well.
-Previously, in 1873, Chisum lost thousands of dollars worth of horses, mules, and livestock because of alleged Apache raids.
-In the fall of 1877, Chisum’s men went to the reservation to recover stolen horses.
-It was believed that Chisum’s men got many of the Indians drunk, killed many of them, and stole many of their horses.
-The depredation of Indian horses by Chisum was investigated and confirmed upon by Indian Inspector Erwin C. Watkins.
+Previously, in 1873, Chisum lost thousands of dollars' worth of horses, mules, and livestock because of alleged Apache raids.
+Continued predation forced Chisum and his allies to attack the Apache reservation in early 1875, resulting in several dead and many horses stolen.
+The Apache attempted retaliation but ended up fleeing.

+By 1876, many Apache returned, some finding refuge as workers in nearby ranches.
+In the fall of 1877, Chisum’s men went to the reservation again to recover alleged stolen horses.
+This time, however, instead of having a gunfight, Chisum's men offered the Indians alcohol.
+Upon getting drunk, many of them were killed and an untold number of horses were stolen.
+The depredation by Chisum was investigated and confirmed upon by Indian Inspector Erwin C. Watkins.

 Aftermath

-On June, Chisum was put in trial for unlawful assembly, riot and larceny, as well as additional charges from the smaller ranchers.
-None successfully indicted him and the charges where dropped.
+On June, Chisum was put on trial for unlawful assembly, riot and larceny, as well as additional charges from the smaller ranchers.
+None successfully indicted him and the charges were dropped.
 Nonetheless, the war ended in a stalemate, and the conflict between Chisum and the smaller ranchers would continue during the Lincoln County War.